Spatial filters

 BoxFilter(ψ; dims, N, boundary)

 dims is a tuple of distinct integers drawn from (1, 2, 3) (where 1, 2, 3 correspond to x, y, z).
+A single integer (e.g. dims=2) is accepted as shorthand for filtering along that one direction.

 N is the total number of grid points used by the filter stencil along each filtered direction — i.e. how many cells are averaged together to produce one filtered output value (e.g. N=3 is a 3-point running mean, N=5 is a 5-point running mean).
 N must be an odd integer ≥ 3 so the stencil is symmetric around the current cell.
 (This is the size of the filter stencil — not the size of the grid.)